 Firstly, we suggest companies apply for a BSP that integrates with WhatsApp Cloud API.
 This way, the newest WhatsApp API updates will quickly reflect on your WhatsApp Account and you avoid expensive set-up, hosting and maintenance fees.

-Secondly, medium size businesses and enterprises should choose BSPs that offer monthly or yearly plans, as they tend to provide better value as messaging needs grow.
+Secondly, medium-sized businesses and enterprises should choose BSPs that offer monthly or yearly plans, as they tend to provide better value as messaging needs grow.

 Lastly, we recommend choosing a WhatsApp partner that doesn't apply markups on messaging.
 So, is there any BSP that meets the three requisites?
 The answer is respond.io.